-Our friend Mark Schumacher recently brought what I feel is a fabulous undervalued opportunity to my attention.
-Mark is both the President and founder of Thinkgrowth, a boutique investment advisory firm in Massachusetts.
-He is also a regular contributor to our Trade Alert service.
+Our friend and partner Mark Schumacher recently brought what I feel is a fabulous undervalued opportunity to my attention.
+Mark is both the President and founder of Thinkgrowth, a boutique investment advisory firm in Massachusetts and a contributing editor to our investment alert service.

 Over to Mark…